 ARTICLE 15. - DEFERRED COMPENSATION-

-15.1 Employees may participate in the District’s approved deferred compensation plan subject to IRS requirements, and in accordance with all guidelines for voluntary participation established by District management.
+15.1 Employees may participate in OC San’s approved deferred compensation plan subject to IRS requirements, and in accordance with all guidelines for voluntary participation established by OC San management.

 ARTICLE 16. - HOLIDAYS-

-16.1 The days listed below are observed by the District as holidays.
+16.1 The days listed below are observed by OC San as holidays.
 Employees will receive holiday pay if their entire scheduled work shift immediately preceding and following the holiday are in a paid payroll status, meaning the employee worked those shifts or utilized paid time off in lieu of working those shifts.
 When an employee's work schedule requires that they work on an observed holiday, the employee will be paid at the employee's regular rate of pay for the holiday, and will also receive overtime pay at the rate of one and one half (1.5) times their regular hourly rate for all hours actually worked.
 Employees may also elect to receive Holiday Compensatory Time Off on an hour for hour basis rather than receive holiday pay if requested by December 31 of the prior year on the Holiday Comp Cashout Form.
 When a holiday occurs on an employee's regular scheduled day off, the employee will accrue compensatory time off for the amount of hours normally scheduled for that day Employees with a compensatory time off balance in excess of fifty (50) hours as of the last pay period ending in October will receive a mandatory payout for the hours that exceed fifty (50).